Subaru-PFS/ics_xcuActor/docs/source/devices.rst

  - the ion gauge, via the PCM board.

+ - the gatevalve, via onboard DIO pins and a kernel module.

 By default the program runs on the ``BEE``, but can run anywhere unless you want to control the turbo or the gate valve.